computational-biology/metbp/README.md

 ## MetBP : *A standalone command line tool for detection and analysis of metal-ion and Basepair interactions*

 ## Synopsis

-> Metal Basepair interaction program is a software tool that detects and analyzes metal interactions with RNA (It can handle DNA anso) base pairs from the crystal structure files stored in mmCIF or PDB format.
-The program gives results in suitable format in plain text as well as in machine readible JSON and CSV formats also.
+> Metal Basepair interaction program is a software tool that detects and analyzes metal interactions with RNA (and DNA) base pairs from the crystal structure files stored in mmCIF or PDB format.
+The program gives results in suitable format in plain text as well as in machine readible JSON and CSV formats.
 The program is a stand alone command line based tool developped for Linux.
 The program is written in C and FORTRAN.

+## Reference
+> If you use this software then please refer the software as follows:
+>>Parthajit Roy, Dhananjay Bhattacharyya, MetBP: a software tool for detection of interaction between metal ion–RNA base pairs, Bioinformatics, 2022;, btac392, https://doi.org/10.1093/bioinformatics/btac392**

 ## Installation
 >Download the binary executable metbp.linux from the latest release into your computer and then add that folder to your PATH variable.
 Done.

 ## Compilation
-> If the executable from downloaded from the release does not work for you, then download the source file given in the release and extract them. go to the directory where the Makefile resides. rum the make command from that directory.
+> If the executable from downloaded from the release does not work for you, then download the source file given in the release and extract them. go to the directory where the Makefile resides.
+Run the make command from that directory.
 The 'metbp.linux' will be created and will be stored in bin directory. place it to a suitable directory and then add that folder to your PATH variable.
 Done.
 ## Dependencies
 > The compilation process needs a C and a FORTRAN compiler.
 We have assumed *gcc* for C and *gfortran* for FORTRAN.
 We have made the Makefile accordingly.
 If the user wants a different compiler, change the makefile accordingly.

 ## A word about the Makefile
 >
 We have given a ready made make file for easy compilation.
 The Makefile assumes *gcc* as C compiler and *gfortran* as FORTRAN compiler.
 If, however, the user do not have access to these compilers and to something else instead, they need a small modification in the Makefile.
-For example, if you have *clang* as C compiler and *f77* as fortran compiler, then chage the following in the Makefile.
+For example, if you have *clang* as C compiler and *f77* as fortran compiler, then change the following in the Makefile.
 	change `CC := gcc -std=c99` to `CC := clang` and change `FF := gfortran` to `FF := f77`

 ## How to run